SriPalla/misc/export.md

 ### Explanation

-- **MongoDB Service (`mongodb`)**: This service runs the MongoDB server.
+- **MongoDB Service (`mongodb`)**:
-- **MongoDB Client Service (`mongo-client`)**:
-  - Uses the official `mongo` image.
+  - Uses the `mongodb/mongodb-atlas-local` image.
+  - Sets environment variables for the MongoDB root user.
-  - Mounts the `initiateReplicaSet.js` script from the host to the container.
+  - Mounts the initialization script from the host to the container.
-  - Uses the `entrypoint` to run `mongosh` with the script.
+  - Defines a health check that runs a `ping` command to the MongoDB server every 10 seconds, with a timeout of 5 seconds and retries up to 5 times.
+  - Uses `entrypoint` to start the MongoDB server, waits a few seconds for the server to initialize, and then runs the initialization script (`init-mongo.js`).

 ### Running the Containers

-To start the containers and run the initialization script, use:
+To start the containers and apply the health check, use:

 ```sh
 docker-compose up -d
 ```

-This command starts the MongoDB server and then runs the `mongosh` client to execute the `initiateReplicaSet.js` script.
+### Health Check Details

+- **Test Command**: `mongosh --eval 'db.adminCommand("ping")' || exit 1` - This command checks if the MongoDB server is responsive by issuing a `ping` command.
+- **Interval**: Runs the health check every 10 seconds.
+- **Timeout**: Each health check must complete within 5 seconds.
+- **Retries**: The container will be considered unhealthy after 5 consecutive failures.

-### Final Notes
+### Notes

-- Ensure the JavaScript file (`initiateReplicaSet.js`) has the correct commands and logic you need to initialize your MongoDB setup.
-- Adjust the MongoDB server details and authentication credentials as needed.
-- This approach is useful for setting up MongoDB environments automatically using Docker and Docker Compose.
+- **Initialization Script**: The script `init-mongo.js` will run after MongoDB starts, creating the `customer` database and `customers` collection.
+- **Customizing Health Check**: Adjust the health check parameters (`interval`, `timeout`, `retries`) as needed for your specific use case.

+This setup ensures that your MongoDB instance using the `mongodb-atlas-local` image is properly initialized and health-checked, making it suitable for local development and testing environments.